705

 Solution

 To address the issues above, we isolated the addition to the carport area.
-The shape and orientation mirror the existing structure, while new siding and windows create a modern aesthetic.
+The shape and orientation mirrored the existing structure, while new siding and windows created a modern aesthetic.

 Review